 The Codex Gigas is the largest medieval manuscript in the world.
-However, it's not the size of the book that makes it remarkable, but what's inside.
+However, it's not the size of the book that makes it remarkable.

 The Codex Gigas sits on display at the National Library of Sweden in Stockholm.
 This leather-bound book is the largest surviving European manuscript in the world believed to have been written by a monk in Bohemia during the early 13th century.